dtzSiFive/firrtl-spec/spec.md

 # Types

-FIRRTL has three classes of types: _ground_ types, _aggregate_ types, and _reference_ types.
+FIRRTL has two classes of hardware types: _ground_ types and _aggregate_ types, and a class of non-hardware types: _reference_ types.
 Ground types are fundamental and are not composed of other types.
 Aggregate types and reference types are composed of one or more aggregate or ground types.
 Reference types may not contain other reference types.

 ## Ground Types